fboender/jerrybuild/docs/cookbook.md

 The Cookbook contains examples on how to achieve certain common scenarios.

+# Managing jerrybuild

+This assumes you've installed Jerrybuild system-wide.

+Starting jerrybuild:

+    sudo systemctl start jerrybuild

+Stopping jerrybuild:

+    sudo systemctl stop jerrybuild

+When you create new job configurations, you'll need to reload Jerrybuild to make it aware of the new job:

+    sudo systemctl reload jerrybuild

+View the log output:

+    sudo journalctl -u jerrybuild

 # Clone a repo with a custom private key

 If you want to clone a repo with a custom private key, such as when calling it